23 Nov Private Jet De-Icing

 - De-icing costs vary depending on the amount of fluid required and the airport.

-If de-icing is then required, we will contact you to arrange payment of the cost price post flight.
+If de-icing is then required, we will contact you post flight to arrange payment of the cost price post flight.

 De-icing fluid is expensive.
 Each airport will have its own price for applying de-icing fluid.
 To de-ice your aircraft varies from airport to airport and the type of aircraft chartered.